 IKO SBS products were used on each of the project’s low slope roof buildings, including the mechanical building, ticket booths and reception, office and café areas.
 The summit building has a full-sloped EPS package along with IKO MVP and IKOThermTMII, for an R-28 rating in this mountain top zone.
 Garibaldi roofing uses IKO materials on the majority of its contracted work and has been very happy with IKO’s products, their application and technical support.

 As pioneers in products and systems for roofing, building envelope, insulation and waterproofing, IKO is a global leader in the manufacture and supply of asphaltic commercial roofing products, with facilities strategically located throughout North America and Europe.

-North America – In Canada, IKO’s Corporate Headquarters is in Brampton, Ontario.
+North America – In Canada, IKO’s Corporate Headquarters is in Toronto, Ontario.
 Twelve manufacturing plants and facilities currently supply IKO finished goods and raw materials throughout Canada.
 IKO’s U.S. corporate headquarters is in Wilmington, Delaware, with eight manufacturing plants and raw material facilities currently throughout the country.
-A new roofing products plant currently is under construction in Hillsboro, Texas.

 Europe – IKO’s European Corporate Headquarters and Centre of Excellence are located in Antwerp, Belgium.
 Multiple manufacturing and sales sites are located throughout Europe – in Belgium, England, France, Holland and Slovakia, all open to service local customer needs.